zackiles/cursor-config/README.md

 **Trigger: Semi-Automatic**
 This rule provides guidelines for generating prompts for AI agents.
 It triggers when tasked with creating a prompt, ensuring that the output is comprehensive and structured with clear objectives and examples.
 Triggers only when the model was asked to generate a prompt.

-#### `javascript.mdc`
+#### `with-javascript.mdc`
 **Trigger: Semi-Manual**
 This rule specifies coding style guidelines for JavaScript and TypeScript files.
 It triggers for any code generation or modification within `.js` or `.ts` files, promoting best practices in naming, syntax, and documentation.

+#### `with-javascript-vibe.mdc`
+**Trigger: Manual**
+Similar to `with-javascript.mdc` but for vibe coders.
+Live on the bleeding edge, make Claude think it's some sort of 10x engineer. _You probably shouldn't use this_.

 #### `with-deno.md`
 **Trigger: Semi-Manual**
-Adds a bunch of great context specifcally for Deno 2 to help better leverage the best practices and latest it has to offer straight from the Deno documentation.
+Adds a bunch of great context specifically for Deno 2 to help better leverage the best practices and latest it has to offer straight from the Deno documentation.
 Will only trigger if specified manually OR if a deno.json/deno.jsonc was added to the context.

 #### `running-tests.mdc`
 **Trigger: Manual**